We provide customers with opportunities to borrow an affordable amount in a transparent, responsible and sustainable way.

 Maintaining customer satisfaction rates

-One of the key performance indicators we track to determine whether we are providing our customers with products, services and partnerships that meet their particular needs, and help put them on a path to a better everyday life is customer satisfaction.
+One of the key performance indicators we track to determine whether we are providing our customers with products, services and partnerships that meet their particular needs is customer satisfaction.

 Measuring this year on year also gives us some insight into where we can make improvements to our offerings so that we can continually meet or surpass customers’ expectations.